Grupo Aeroportuario del Pacífico, S.A.B. de C.V. research snapshot

 PAC AI Trading Strategy Framework

 The PAC AI trading strategy below is a research framework, not personal advice.
-It combines price behavior with passenger traffic, aeronautical and non-aeronautical revenue, EBITDA margins excluding IFRIC-12 construction accounting, FX, capex, dividends, Jamaica recovery, and Mexico operating headlines.
+It combines price behavior with passenger traffic, aeronautical and non-aeronautical revenue, EBITDA margins excluding IFRIC-12 construction accounting, CBX traffic and revenue, FX, capex, dividends, Jamaica recovery, and Mexico operating headlines.

 Trend-following setup

-Watch whether PAC reclaims and holds the $243 to $247 moving-average zone with volume while monthly traffic stabilizes, tariffs convert into cash revenue, and Jamaica operations recover.
+Watch whether PAC reclaims and holds the $236 to $246 moving-average zone with volume while monthly traffic stabilizes, CBX and non-aeronautical revenue keep growing, and Jamaica operations recover.

 Mean-reversion setup

-If PAC tests $220 to $225 or $206 to $210 without deterioration in tariffs, liquidity, or the concession outlook, compare the updated price with trailing EPS, dividend capacity, and FX-adjusted cash flow.
+If PAC tests $210 to $217 or $206 to $210 without deterioration in tariffs, liquidity, CBX execution, or the concession outlook, compare the updated price with trailing EPS, dividend capacity, and FX-adjusted cash flow.

-Do not assume a lower price is value if traffic, Jamaica tourism, regulation, or debt service conditions are also deteriorating.
+Do not assume a lower price is value if traffic, Jamaica tourism, regulation, CBX integration, or debt service conditions are also deteriorating.

 Fundamental monitor

-Track total passengers, aeronautical revenue per passenger, non-aeronautical growth, EBITDA margin excluding IFRIC-12, cash and debt, Master Development Program capex, dividends, CBX transaction progress, and Mexico or Jamaica policy and weather events.
+Track total passengers, aeronautical revenue per passenger, non-aeronautical growth, EBITDA margin excluding IFRIC-12, cash and debt, Master Development Program capex, CBX traffic and revenue, the FIBRA process, dividends, and Mexico or Jamaica policy and weather events.

 Position sizing should reflect that PAC is a regulated, capital-intensive emerging-market concession ADR whose USD return can differ from local peso operating performance.